datastax/nodejs-driver/doc/features/tuning-policies/README.md

 - `RoundRobinPolicy`: a policy that yields nodes in a round-robin fashion.
 - `TokenAwarePolicy`: a policy that yields replica nodes for a given partition key and keyspace.
 The token-aware policy uses a child policy to retrieve the next nodes in case the replicas for a partition key are not available.
-- `WhiteListPolicy`: a policy that wraps the provided child policy but only "allow" hosts from the provided whilelist.
+- `AllowListPolicy`: a policy that wraps the provided child policy but only "allow" hosts from the provided list.
 Keep in mind however that this policy defeats somewhat the host auto-detection of the driver.
 As such, this policy is only useful in a few special cases or for testing, but is not optimal in general.

 ### Default load-balancing policy